 Spend the night too, so you have the whole 24 hours, one day free to go exploring the “Magic City”!

 7 Fun Itineraries For How To Spend A Day In Miami

-1. How To Spend A Day In Miami Doing All At Once!
+1. Can You Spend A Day In Miami Doing All At Once?

 If you want to “do Miami” in one day, you have a challenge before you, and you are going to have to choose something over something else, I’m afraid.